-I bought this fabulous ChooMee Baby Starter Spoon, and at first we just gave her the spoon without anything on it to practice with, and to our surprise she brought it right to her mouth!
+I bought this fabulous ChooMee Baby Starter Spoon, and with the avocado, we started by giving her the spoon without anything on it to practice with.
+To our surprise she brought it right to her mouth!
 Guess all her attentive watching of us eating paid off. 😉

 I love that the spoon is bendy and that food sticks to it a bit.
 We just “load” the spoon for her with a little bit of mashed whatever, and then hand it to her or put it in front of her for her to grab and do her thing.

 After a week of a lot of really messy cloth bibs, I also just picked up some waterproof silicone bibs that have a little shelf at the bottom that catches things she drops.
 Freyja the dog is sad… our washing machine/carpet is not. 😉

 (Don’t worry, she can’t reach the glass bowl in the picture below – I just loaded the spoon for her and handed it to her with the avocado on it.)

 I’ve been doing a mix of mashed food loaded on the spoon for her, and little finger-sized or smaller slices of other foods for her to grab with her hands and attempt to taste.